Boosting Adversarial Transferability for Hyperspectral Image Classification Using 3D Structure-invariant Transformation and Weighted Intermediate Feature Divergence: Experiments

-The impact of the number of iterations on attack performance is shown in Fig. \ref{Iterations}.
+Fig. \ref{iterations} shows the effect of iteration steps $I$ on attack performance.
 The iterations range from 1 to 60.
-When the number of iterations exceeds 20 times, the improvement in the attack effect is limited.
+When the number of iterations exceeds 20 times, the classification accuracy hardly decreases any more, and the improvement of attack effect is very limited.
 Therefore, to optimize computational costs while considering the attack's efficacy, we set the number of iterations to 20.

-The impact of the number of copies on attack performance is shown in Fig. \ref{Number of Copies}.
-The number of replicated copies ranges from 1 to 20.
-As the number of transformed copies increases, the accuracy decreases most rapidly from 1 to 4, and then gradually stabilizes.
-This trend indicates that additional replicated examples yield diminishing returns in improving attack performance.
+The impact of the number of copies $N $ on attack performance is shown in Fig. \ref{Number of Copies}.
+The number of transformed copies ranges from 1 to 20.
+As the number of transformed copies increases, the accuracy decreases most rapidly from 1 to 6, and then gradually stabilizes.
+This phenomenon indicates that additional transformed examples have little effect on improving attack performance.
+Therefore, in order to maintain a stable attack effect, we set N to 10.

-The impact of the feature extraction layer on attack performance is shown in Fig. \ref{Model layer}.
-The fourth layer of the VGG-11 model demonstrates the most effective attack performance, while the first layer of the ResNet-18 model has the best attack effect.
-This difference is mainly due to the differing attention to feature information across models, which is related to their structure.
-Therefore, when using this method, the selection of the feature extraction layer should be selected to the specific structure of the surrogate model to achieve better attack performance.

-The impact of the weight coefficient of feature loss on attack performance is shown in Fig. \ref{weight coefficient}.
-A weight coefficient of 0 indicates that no auxiliary information from the output layer is used, which is observed to degrade attack performance.
-When the weight coefficient is set to 0.03 or 0.05, the attack effect is the best.
-With 0.07 as the boundary, the weight of auxiliary loss increases and the effect gradually deteriorates.
-Therefore, setting the weight to 0.03 or 0.05 yields a more effective attack.
+The impact of the weight coefficient of cross-entropy classification loss $ \eta $ on attack performance is shown in Fig. \ref{weight coefficient}.
+When $ \eta $ is set to 0, it indicates that the classification information of the output layer is not used.
+For nearly all models, classification accuracy is the highest at this point but subsequently shows a declining trend, indicating that appropriately incorporating the classification loss can enhance attack effectiveness.
+Whether using VGG-11 or ResNet-18 as the substitute model, the strongest attack effectiveness against black-box models is achieved when the weight $ \eta $ is set to 0.01 or 0.03.
+With 0.07 as the boundary, as the weight of the cross-entropy classification loss increases beyond this value, the attack effectiveness against black-box models decreases.
+Therefore, setting $ \eta $ to 0.03 yields superior experimental results.